zowe/docs-site/docs/extend/extend-apiml/draft-api-mediation-spring-enablers.md

     ```
     **Tip:** If you want to use _snapshot_ version, set the `/servers/server/id` to `libs-snapshot`.

 3. Copy the `settings.xml` file inside the `${user.home}/.m2/` directory.
+If the file already exists, include the contents of the project related `settings.xml` into the original `settings.xml` file.

-4. In the directory of your project, run the `mvn package` command to build the project.
+4. In the directory of your project, run the `mvn clean package` command to build the project.

-## Configuring your Spring Boot based service with API ML
+## Configuring your Spring Boot based service to onboard with API ML

 To configure a Spring Boot based service, it is useful to first understand how Spring Boot based configuration compares to configuration using the Plain Java Enabler.